James’ flamingos in Salar Uyuni, Bolivia. Photo: Christian-Mehlfuhrer.

 All flamingos belong to the family Phoenicopteridae and occupy a highly specialized ecological niche.

 A study that used mitochondrial markers (mtDNA) (Torres 2014) confirms that all modern flamingos split from a single precursor species of flamingos.
-This study also re-affirmed that all flamingos belong in a single-family (Phoenicopteridae), and there is more.
+This study also reaffirmed that all flamingos belong to a single family (Phoenicopteridae), and there is more.

-The shallow and deep-keel groups are well established and flamingos, as a family, are more closely related to the grebes than to any other group of birds.
+The narrow and broad-keel groups as a family, are more closely related to the grebes than to any other group of birds.

 Flamingos of the Americas